 The following must be included in the ELIA workshop content and design:

-• Key Points: refer to the ELIA script (see Workshop Resources below)
+• Key Points: (see Workshop Resources below)

 • Refer to Idaho Early Learning eGuidelines